mluenich/starter-academic/content/authors/admin/_index.md

 #- Visitors
 ---

-I am a Postdoc at Heinrich Heine University in Düsseldorf, Germany.
+I am a Postdoc in communication research at Heinrich Heine University in Düsseldorf, Germany.

 My PhD focused on the German public's perceptions and expectations concerning Big Data.